 The site comprises seven almost continuous parcels of open farm land to the south side of Berkhamsted running from Upper Hall Park in the east to Shootersway to the west.
-The parcels of land vary in size from between 0.5 to 23 Ha.
+The parcels of land vary in size from between 0.5 to 23 Ha and can be combined to provide a larger development area.